KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

  - select a dataset
  - click on the *Add Columns* button as shown in the below image.
  - follow the instructions appearing in the pop up (assign a name, a function,..)
- - close the pop-up by clicking on *Apply*.
+ - close the pop-up by clicking *Apply*.
 The button remains graid off until validation is done.

  .. figure:: media/image045.png